Cruise Advice For the Best Ravenna Port Experience

 Afternoon: Shopping and Coastal Vibes (1:30 PM – 4:30 PM)

-- 2:30 PM – Head Back to the Coast: Take the shuttle or a taxi back toward the port.
-Instead of going straight to the ship, have the driver drop you at Marina di Ravenna (just across the canal from the ship).
+• 2:30 PM – Head Back to the Coast: Take the shuttle or a taxi back toward the port.
+Instead of going straight to the ship, have the driver drop you at the marina.

-- 4:15 PM – Cross the Canal: Take the 2-minute pedestrian ferry (Traghetto) from Marina di Ravenna back over to Porto Corsini.
+• 4:15 PM – Cross the Canal: Take the 2-minute pedestrian ferry (Traghetto) from the marina back over to Porto Corsini.

 Late Afternoon: Back to the Ship (4:30 PM – 5:00 PM)